-I would like to acknowledge and thank the supporters of this project: Mitacs, City of Toronto, Canadian Mortgage and Housing Corporation (CMHC), Ontario Ministry of Municipal Affairs and Housing (MAH), and Enbridge Gas Distribution Inc..
+I would like the supporters of this project: Mitacs, City of Toronto, Canadian Mortgage and Housing Corporation (CMHC), Ontario Ministry of Municipal Affairs and Housing (MAH), and Enbridge Gas Distribution Inc..

 Conflict of Interest

 The authors declare no conflict of interest.